Shahzebqazi/Asus-Z13-Flow-2025-PCMR/README.md

 - **Arch Linux Wiki**: Official documentation and troubleshooting
 - **ASUS ROG Community**: Hardware-specific tips and tricks

+### For AI Assistants / Coding Agents
+- Start with `Docs/Prompt.md` for the evolving project prompt, mental map, scope, and history.
+- Keep `README.md` and docs in sync with code changes.

 ### **Share Your Experience**
 - Post your setup on r/unixporn or r/archlinux
 - Share performance benchmarks with the community